hsfl/cosmos-installer/README.md

 # 1. clone the installer script #

 By default cosmos installs in the home folder of the current user.
-Open the terminal and make sure you are in your home folder* (see bottom note) by entering the command
+Open a terminal window and make sure you are in your home folder* (see bottom note) by entering the command
 ```
 #!shell
 cd